CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 What we have here:

-* An 'integer', a 'number', a 'datetime' and a 'boolean'.
+* An 'integer', a 'decimal', a 'timestamp' and a 'boolean'.
 These are all analogous to data types which you have learned about in javascript.

-* For "paid" which is either yes (`1`) or no (`0`) - we have a default of no (`0`)- it's saying that if you insert data and don't specify 'paid' as a column when you INSERT data, it will assume you meant 'no'.
+* For "paid" which is either yes (`true`) or no (`false`) - we have a default of no (`false`)- it's saying that if you insert data and don't specify 'paid' as a column when you INSERT data, it will assume you meant 'no'.

 * For 'invoice_date_time' you must store the data in the form of a combination of date and time.
-It has a 'not null' constraint which means that you *have* to give a datetime when you insert data, it will refuse to let you insert an invoice without specifying invoice_date_time and refuse to let you explicitly give your invoice_date_time as null.
+It has a 'not null' constraint which means that you *have* to give a timestamp when you insert data, it will refuse to let you insert an invoice without specifying invoice_date_time and refuse to let you explicitly give your invoice_date_time as null.

 <!-- ![postman-get-1](postman-get-1.png) -->
 <p align="center">